QuentinArnault/QATestKit/README.md

-# QATestingKit
+# QATestKit

 The idea of this kit is to offer a better experience while writing UnitTests with SenTestingKit.
-I want to write my tests quicker and I want them to be more readable, I hope QATestingKit will help.
+I want to write my tests quicker and I want them to be more readable, I hope QATestKit will help.

 # FEATURES
  - Asynchronous test cases,